 Response to chemical alarm cue (CAC)

 Behavioral phenotypes of adult Acanthochromis polyacanthus that had been exposed to elevated CO2 were determined as previously described (1,2).
 A 1:1 ratio of test fish to donor fish was used to produce CAC.
 Donor fish were the same size and age as test fish, and were kept in control conditions.
 CAC was produced by euthanizing donor fish with a blow to the head.
-They were then cut along the side multiple times, and rinsed with 60ml of control water.
-The rinse water was mixed with 10L of treatment water.
+They were then cut along the side multiple times, and rinsed with 60ml of control water, which was then mixed with 10L of treatment water.
 CAC water was fed into the flume at a constant rate of 450 ml per minute.
-CAC was replenished every other fish to ensure constant concentrations of CAC.
-Each trial lasted a total of 9 minutes, broken down into 2 minutes habituation, 2 minutes recording, followed by a 1 minute switch for water sides where the fish was recentered at the end of this minute, followed by a repeat of the 2 minutes habituation and 2 minutes recording.
+CAC was made immediately before every trial.
+Trials lasted 9 minutes, thus CAC water was used within 10 minutes accounting for transfer time.
+CAC was made fresh for every fish to reduce any possibility of degradation.
+Each 9 minute trial was broken down into 2 minutes habituation, 2 minutes recording, followed by a 1 minute switch for water sides where the fish was recentered at the end of this minute, followed by a repeat of the 2 minutes habituation and 2 minutes recording.
 The location of the fish was recorded every 5 seconds during each 2 minute recording period.

 Substantial variation in behavioral response to CAC was observed among the adult fish that had been exposed to elevated pCO2 (754 µatm) for seven days; 38.02% of collected adults fell into the tolerant category of less than 30% time spent in the CAC water stream and 38.84% fell into the sensitive category of spending more than 50% of their time in the CAC water stream.
 These fish were sexed based on the shape of their genital papillae, measured (length) and then sorted into breeding pairs containing the required mix of tolerant and sensitive adults for the experiment.